 Another piece of equipment that can be useful is straps.
 Now, if grip strength is a problem for you and you're doing competitive powerlifting, by all means train without straps.
 But if grip isn't a problem, or you're just a bodybuilder who is looking to maximize muscle mass and doesn't want to worry about your grip, there's nothing wrong with strapping up.

 If you're not going to use straps, I recommend using chalk.
 It will enable you to get a better grip on the bar, making it easier to complete the lift.

 Deadlifting is a skill.
 That means it takes practice.
 The more you do it, the better you'll get at it.
 That may sound daunting, but it doesn't have to be.

-I recommend starting light, focusing on bar path and the cues we discussed, and getting comfortable with the movement before you really start getting heavy.
+I recommend starting light, focusing on bar path and the cues we discussed, and getting comfortable with the movement before you really start lifting heavier weights.

 Remember: The deadlift is a high-reward movement, but it's also high risk if it's not done properly.
-I realize that's a lot of information to process at one time, so I recommend watching this video several times to pick up more tips.
+I realize this is a lot of information to process at one time, so I recommend watching the video several times to pick up more tips.
 Then go set up, get tight, and move some weight!